AnGyeonheal/EC-ghan-416/lab/LAB#5_Timer_PWM/docs/LAB_PWM_report_21900416_GyeonhealAn.md

 ## V. Troubleshooting

-In Problem 2, the reference value of the duty ratio is different for each DC motor, so the value at which the motor stops is set to duty ratio 1.
+In Problem 2, the reference value of the duty ratio is different for DIR value of DC motor, so the value at which the motor stops is set to duty ratio 0.
 In addition, because the computer did not provide enough power to USB, the motor received a signal but did not rotate when the motor was at 25% speed due to weak output.